ADD / ADHD Treatment

 If your goals are not realistic, they set you up for feelings of failure and we help our clients to avoid this by creating realistic short-term goals that build to the long-term goals.
 We also help our clients with aspects of procrastination, follow-through, and managing individualized executive functioning challenges to make reaching goals easier.

-When you’re ready to take control of your life, give us a call or send us an email at email@example.com.
+If you’re ready to start ADD/ADHD therapy and take control of your life, give us a call or send us an email at firstname.lastname@example.org.
 We’re ready to do a consultation to introduce ourselves and see if our practice is the right fit for what you’re looking for.